rpatterson/prunerr/README.rst

   $ docker run --rm -it "registry.gitlab.com/rpatterson/project-structure" ...

-Images variant tags are published for the branch and major/minor versions so that users can control when they get new images over time, e.g. ``registry.gitlab.com/rpatterson/project-structure:main``.
-Pre-releases are from ``develop`` and final releases are from ``main`` which is also the default for tags without a branch, e.g. ``registry.gitlab.com/rpatterson/project-structure``.
-The major/minor version tags are only applied to the final release images and without the corresponding ``main`` branch tag, e.g. ``registry.gitlab.com/rpatterson/project-structure:v0.8``.
+Images variant tags are published for the Python version, branch, and major/minor versions so that users can control when they get new images over time, e.g. ``registry.gitlab.com/rpatterson/project-structure:py310-main``.
+The canonical Python version is 3.10 which is the version used in tags without ``py###``, e.g. ``registry.gitlab.com/rpatterson/project-structure:main``.
+Pre-releases are from ``develop`` and final releases are from ``main`` which is also the default for tags without a branch, e.g. ``registry.gitlab.com/rpatterson/project-structure:py310``.
+The major/minor version tags are only applied to the final release images and without the corresponding ``main`` branch tag, e.g. ``registry.gitlab.com/rpatterson/project-structure:py310-v0.8``.

-Multi-platform Docker images are published containing images for the following platforms or architectures:
+Multi-platform Docker images are published containing images for the following platforms or architectures in the Python 3.10 ``py310`` variant:

 - ``linux/amd64``
 - ``linux/arm64``